wdm0006/pygeohash/README.md

 ## License

-This project is licensed under the GPL-3.0 license - see the LICENSE file for details.
+This project is licensed under the MIT license.
+See the LICENSE file for details.
+Prior to version 2.0.0's rewrite the project was licensed under the GPL-3.0 license.

 ## Acknowledgments

-- Based on Leonard Norrgård's [geohash](https://github.com/vinsci/geohash) module
+- Originally based on Leonard Norrgård's [geohash](https://github.com/vinsci/geohash) module (since re-written)